 Specifying different tab placements for items in a single assembly

 By default, all items in an assembly are placed on the same tab.
 For AssemblyFoldersEx registration, there is no way to override this, but for SKU-specific registration, you can create a subkey of your assembly registration key called “ItemCategories” to specify a different placement for each control.
 Under that key, create a separate entry for each control whose placement you want to override.
 The name of the entry should be the namespace-qualified name of the control and the value should be the tab name.
-Here is an example (in .pkgdef format) which places all controls from “MyControlAssembly” in the “My Controls” tab except “MyEditBox” and “MyTabControl”, which are placed in the “Editing” and “Layout” tabs, respectively:
+Here is an example (in .pkgdef format) which places all controls from “MyControlAssembly” in the “My Controls” tab, except “MyEditBox” and “MyTabControl”, which are placed in the “Editing” and “Layout” tabs, respectively:

 [$RootKey$\ToolboxControlsInstaller\MyControlAssembly, Version=1.0.0.0, Culture=neutral, PublicKeyToken=121fae78165ba3d0] @="My Controls" [$RootKey$\ToolboxControlsInstaller\MyControlAssembly, Version=1.0.0.0, Culture=neutral, PublicKeyToken=121fae78165ba3d0\ItemCategories] "MyNamespace.Controls.MyEditBox"="Editing" "MyNamespace.Controls.MyTabControl"="Layout"